MLA Titles | How to Format & Capitalize Source Titles

-The exception is when the title ends in a question mark, exclamation point or dash, in which case you keep the original punctuation.
-For example, When Will This Cruel War Be Over?
-The Civil War Diary of Emma Simpson, Gordonsville, Virginia, 1864.
+The exception is when the title ends in a question mark, exclamation point or dash, in which case you keep the original punctuation:

 Titles within titles

-For titles within titles, generally, you must maintain the same formatting as you would if that title were standalone.
+For titles within titles, in general, maintain the same formatting as you would if the title stood on its own.

 Titles and names that fall into the following categories are not italicized or enclosed in quotation marks:

-- Laws, acts and related documents → e.g. Declaration of Independence, The Paris Agreement
+- Laws, acts and related documents (e.g. the Declaration of Independence, the Constitution, the Paris Agreement)